Parc de la Ciutadella: Als Voluntaris Catalans

 The history of sculpture, a bronze nude of a young man with arms raised, dates back to 1918 when it was agreed to erect a monument to the Catalan volunteers killed on the battlefield under the Allied flags.
 The work was commissioned to Josep Clarà and its execution can be followed in the minutes of the municipal plenaries of the time.
 In 1923 the sculptor had already finished the monument, but the arrival to power of Primo de Rivera paralyzed the project.
 Francoist Spain made impossible to celebrate any public act of Catalan self-determination, so the inauguration had to be postponed for thirteen years.
 Initially, it was considered to place the work in the Lesseps square between the street of the Bishop Morgadas and the one of Septimanía but finally it was located in the park of the Ciutadella where it has remained until today.

 The sculpture was subject of violations in Francoist Spain.
 On the occasion of the Eucharistic Congress, in 1952, the monument was hidden by a huge screen.
 In December 1952 the statue's arms were cut off, so it was covered again with a box until its restoration.
 In 1954 the brass arms were restored and the young man's genitals got hidden with a vine leaf.
-The personal notes of the file of Clarà allow to follow in detail the displeasure of the sculptor about the treatment of his work.
+The personal notes of the file of Clarà detail the displeasure of the sculptor about the treatment of his work.

-On the 75th anniversary of its inauguration, the shameful vine leaf has been removed, thus recovering the original nude that allows us to enjoy the work of Clarà as it was sculpted, in a new location on the shallow bank of the lake.
+On the 75th anniversary of its inauguration, the vine leaf has been removed, thus recovering the original nude.
+The sculpture is on display in a new location on the shallow bank of the lake.